lokidokicoki/dnd-lite/rules.md

 ### Ranger

-This includes woodsmen, stalkers.
+This includes woodsmen, stalkers and hill-billies.
 Those worrying folk who actually like going in the woods for fun!
 Rangers can also cast a small number of spells

 __Kickers__